g-tumwesigye/deep-q-learning_atari_assignment/README.md

-# Deep Q-Learning With Atari: Breakout-v4
+# Deep Q-Learning with Atari: Breakout-v4

-This project implements Deep Q-Learning (DQN) agents using both **CNN (Convolutional Neural Network)** and **MLP (Multi-Layer Perceptron)** policies to play the Atari game **Breakout-v4**.
-The primary objective is to train reinforcement learning agents that learn to play the game effectively using different policy architectures and compare their performance.
+This project demonstrates Deep Q-Learning (DQN) using **Stable Baselines3** to train an agent to play **Breakout-v4**, an Atari environment from Gymnasium.

+We trained and compared two policy networks:
+- `CnnPolicy` – uses convolutional layers (image-based)
+- `MlpPolicy` – uses fully connected layers (less suitable for images)

 ---